 Reversal Theory explains how ambiguity might be experienced as either threatening or enjoyable depending on one’s frame of mind.
-Apter explains that individuals continually move back and forth between the present-orientated, “paratelic” frame of mind and future-orientated, “telic” frame of mind.
+Apter explains that individuals continually move back and forth between the present-orientated “paratelic” frame of mind and future-orientated “telic” frame of mind.
 His theory therefore makes sense of the often contradictory behaviour of human beings.
-To illustrate, in the present-orientated, paratelic state, high arousal is experienced as pleasurable (i.e., as excitement), with low arousal as unpleasant (i.e., as boredom).
-In the future-orientated telic state however, the arrangement is reversed (hence “reversal” theory) with high arousal producing anxiety and low arousal described as relaxing.
-Actions that attempt maintain the status quo have as their ultimate, serious aim the low arousal produced by, for example, a comfortable lifestyle.
-In a playful mood however, the same individual may actively seek out incongruities, and the high arousal that they produce, in the form of thrill-seeking or kicks.
+To illustrate: in the present-orientated paratelic state, high arousal is experienced as pleasurable (i.e., as excitement) and low arousal as unpleasant (i.e., as boredom).
+In the future-orientated telic state, however, the arrangement is reversed (hence “reversal” theory) with high arousal producing anxiety and low arousal producing calm.
+Actions that attempt maintain the status quo have as their ultimate (serious) aim the low arousal produced by, for example, a comfortable lifestyle.
+In a playful mood however, the same individual may actively seek out incongruities and the high arousal that they produce in the form of thrill-seeking or kicks.

 A little bit of forest in the village